Arpit-Moga/Vibechecker/docs/guides/overview.md

 1. **User uploads codebase to MCP server.**
 2. **Master agent triggers specialized agents:**
-   - Documentation Agent: Generates professional docs.
+   - DocumentationAgent: Generates professional docs.
-   - Debt Agent: Highlights technical debt.
-   - Improvement Agent: Flags scope for improvements.
-   - Critical Issue Agent: Flags urgent problems.
+   - IssueDetectionAgent: Detects and classifies all code issues (maintainability, security, performance, compliance, other).
 3. **Agents use DSPy and LangChain for advanced prompting and workflow composition.**
 4. **All outputs are validated via pydantic and returned to the user in structured formats.**